Skip to content

 Does Uber only hire for engineering roles?

-Not at all.
-Uber has a wide range of roles across product management, data science, operations, marketing, policy, legal, and business development.
-The company's complex marketplace requires diverse expertise.
-However, regardless of your function, demonstrating data fluency and comfort with technical concepts is expected across most roles at Uber.
+No. Uber hires across product management, data science, operations, marketing, policy, legal, and business development — its complex marketplace requires diverse expertise.
+That said, data fluency and comfort with technical concepts are expected across most roles.

 How important is marketplace or logistics experience?

 It's a strong differentiator but not a strict requirement.
 If you have experience with two-sided marketplaces, logistics networks, or real-time platforms, highlight it prominently.
-If you don't, frame relevant transferable experience — such as working on complex distributed systems, optimization problems, or multi-stakeholder products — in marketplace-adjacent terms.
+If you don't, frame transferable experience — complex distributed systems, optimization problems, or multi-stakeholder products — in marketplace-adjacent terms.

 What programming languages does Uber use?

-Uber's engineering stack is primarily built on Go, Java, and Python, with significant use of Node.js for certain services.
-The data ecosystem relies heavily on Apache Kafka, Apache Flink, Apache Spark, and Presto.
-For mobile development, Uber uses Swift (iOS) and Kotlin (Android).
-However, Uber values strong engineering fundamentals over specific language experience — they expect senior engineers to pick up new languages quickly.
+Uber's stack is primarily Go, Java, and Python, with Node.js for some services; the data ecosystem relies on Kafka, Flink, Spark, and Presto, and mobile uses Swift and Kotlin.
+Uber values strong fundamentals over specific languages — senior engineers are expected to pick up new ones quickly.

 What resume format works best for Uber?

 Use a clean, structured format with standard section headers.
-Lead with a strong summary that signals your scale of experience and relevant domain expertise.
-Uber processes high volumes of applications, so ATS compatibility matters — avoid complex formatting, tables, or graphics.
-Keep it to 1-2 pages, prioritize your most impactful and scale-relevant accomplishments, and submit as PDF.
+Lead with a summary that signals your scale of experience and relevant domain expertise.
+Uber processes high application volumes, so ATS compatibility matters — avoid complex formatting, tables, or graphics.
+Keep it to 1-2 pages, prioritize your most scale-relevant accomplishments, and submit as PDF.

 Similar Company Resume Guides